 The fragile recovery of the Nigerian banking sector and regular terror attacks have raised concerns about the cyber and physical vulnerabilities of financial institutions against the misuse of Commercial Off The Shelf (COTS) available drone technology.

-Personally Identifiable Information (PII) stored in banking facilities and its wider infrastructure are a prized target to all sort of hackers.
+Personally Identifiable Information (PII) stored in banking facilities and its wider infrastructure are a prized target to all sorts of hackers.
 The limited amount of population using the financial system increases the value of this type of data.
-The situation is further aggravated by the slow improvement of the sector, exposing small institutions to bail outs or buy outs.
+The situation is further aggravated by the slow improvement of the sector, exposing small institutions to bailouts or buyouts.
 This encourages the unlawful acquisition of private information in support of these processes and threatens the private data or physical security also of their employees.

-Nigeria has a regulated airspace when it comes to drones and their pilots, but of course these rules are ignored by individuals or organizations with bad intentions.
-Moreover, these technologies are easily available online or in specialized local shops and have recently been used against the Nigerian army by terrorist organization Boko Haram.
-Boko Haram has an history of bank robberies and bank attacks using explosive devices.
+Nigeria has regulated airspace when it comes to drones and their pilots, but of course, these rules are ignored by individuals or organizations with bad intentions.
+Moreover, these technologies are easily available online or in specialized local shops and have recently been used against the Nigerian army by the terrorist organization Boko Haram.
+Boko Haram has a history of bank robberies and bank attacks using explosive devices.
 Protesters are also a regular threat to the banking sector and national financial institutions.
 They are often involved in deadly confrontations with the security forces.

-Drones offer a capability to perpetrate cyber and physical attacks to banking institutions, with potential huge impacts in terms of financial loss or casualties.
+Drones offer the capability to perpetrate cyber and physical attacks on banking institutions, with potentially huge impacts in terms of financial loss or casualties.
 However, the response to this type of unconventional and asymmetric threat should aim to address the wider variety of challenges the banking sector is facing in the Nigerian context.